 The network configuration of the NESPOLE! machines was different in the two domains.
 For the tourism domain, the agent and Mediator machines were set in fixed locations (at the Tourism Board in Trento, Italy) while the client's location varied according to the language: CMU (USA) for English, UKA (Germany) for German, IRST (Italy) for Italian, CLIPS (France) for French.
 Therefore the quality of the H323 remote speech depended on the internet conditions between Italy and the client's country during the recording time - for a discussion of the issues concerning H323, VoIP and speech recognition see [5].
-For the medical domain, each of the three collected languages (English, German and Italian) had doctors and patients in the same site; the NESPOLE! machines run on a LAN, and thus even the H323 remote speech was considered of a quality comparable to the local clean speech.
+For the medical domain, each of the three collected languages (English, German and Italian) had doctors and patients in the same site; the NESPOLE! machines run on a LAN, and thus even the H323 remote speech.